jykim74/jykim74/README.md

 - 👋 Hi, I’m jykim74 and I am korean (I am not good at english.
 I need to learn english more. )
 - 👀 I’m interested in PKI programs and I have developed these programs with Openssl3 and QT.
-- 🌱 The BerEditor is a tool for decoding and encoding ber.
+- 🌱 The BerEditor is a tool for decoding and encoding BER and DER.
 - 💞️ The CertMan is a tool for managing X.509 Certificate and CRL.
 - ✨ The CryptokiMan is a tool for managing HSM device with cryptoki library.
 - 📫 The PKILib is not public.( I have not plan to publish the library yet. )